William Thompson Walters: Career

+Engineer

 While educated as a civil engineer, he became interested in the coal and iron industry.
 While directing a smelting establishment in Lycoming County, Pennsylvania, Walters produced the first iron manufactured from mineral coal in the United States.

 In 1841, he moved to Baltimore, where he worked as a grain merchant and, in 1847, became a liquor wholesaler by establishing the importing firm of William T. Walters & Co.

+Art collector

+On November 1, 1859, Walters established a relationship with George A. Lucas, an American art dealer who had recently begun his career in Paris.
+He commissioned Lucas to order a painting from Hugues Merle depicting Hester Prynne, the work was completed in April 1861.
+Around the same time, shortly before the outbreak of the American Civil War, Walters asked Lucas to assist him in settling in Paris with his family.

-He spent much of the American Civil War in Europe, where he studied and purchased art.
+Lucas provided extensive assistance that went beyond his role as an art dealer, helping Walters secure an apartment, negotiate its rent, and purchase furniture and household goods.
+He also introduced Walters to museums and galleries and presented him to several prominent artists, including Antoine-Louis Barye, Pierre Édouard Frère, and Théophile Emmanuel Duverger.
+Walters spent much of the American Civil War in Europe, where he studied and acquired works of art.

 After the end of the war, he returned to the United States, where he invested in banking and railroads, founding the Atlantic Coast Line.
 He was appointed as the United States commissioner at the Paris expositions of 1867 and 1878, and also to that of Vienna in 1873.
 In the late 1880s, he took in business in the horse trade, importing Percheron horses with his partner Samuel Hopkins.

-With his success in business secured, Walters turned to art collection, purchasing contemporary American and European works.
-During the American Civil War, he took his wife to Europe and lived in Paris.
-(Their children were in boarding school in the US part of the time.)
-They traveled widely in Europe, where Walters cultivated his interest in art, and purchased numerous additions for his collection.

 In addition to contemporary European work, Walters began to collect Asian art and ceramics.
 His private collection became one of the largest and most valuable in the United States.

 From 1874 onwards, Walters opened his house in Mount Vernon Place to the public most springs, with a 50 cent entrance fee; all proceeds went to charity.
 This annual exhibit of his gallery netted $30,000 for the poor of Baltimore.

 Brayton Ives, a New York financier, made a well known collection of rare and historical swords.
 When he ceased collecting, the historical swords were sold, and through the efforts of Mr. Heber R. Bishop, William Thompson Walters and the American Art Association, the valuable sword collection, valued at $15,000, was donated to the Metropolitan Museum of Art.

 At his death in 1894, Walters had bequeathed his estate, estimated at $10,000,000, to his children.
 His collection was left to his son Henry Walters, who had also been collecting art.
 He added to it greatly, and founded the Walters Gallery (now the Walters Art Museum) in Baltimore at Mount Vernon Square.
 He donated this to the city of Baltimore at his death in 1931 for the benefit of the public.